dbudry/MarsRover/README.md

 Validation is handled via regex patterns during submission even though originally started it using data-annotations but because of adding in multiple rover submissions, I changed the logic and wished that I had started with my first design which was (React).

 Regrets, due to the amount of time, I did not get the chance to implment the logging I would have liked, Unit testing as well as better coordinate and movement conrtrol class.
 I also was not able to finish the database storage that I had originally planned on.
+In short with more time equals better product and I normally put a lot of hours into planning before implementation.